 For me, people analytics refers to data-driven practices that help improve organizations and their workforce.
 But analyzing data about people at work is nuanced, complex, and can be challenging.

-For most organizations, advancing people analytics may predicate on a strong data culture.
+For most organizations, advancing people analytics may predicate a strong data culture.
 In contrast, many organizations may struggle with limited transparency of HR data to advance people analytics.
-Also, fully embracing people analytics may require partnering with finance and technology teams – it’s not just an ‘HR thing.’
-And so on.
+Also, fully embracing people analytics may require partnering with finance and technology teams – it’s not just an ‘HR thing’.